Thompson-Jason/DigitalGarden/content/05 - Coding Concepts/Breadth First Search.md

 Breadth First Search or BFS is a type of [Graph Traversal](Graph%20Traversal.md).

-The idea of BFS is we will start at a vertex then visit *ALL* vertices of distance 1 from that vertex (all vertices that are connected to that vertex)
+The idea of BFS is we will start at a vertex then visit *ALL* vertices of distance 1 from that vertex (all vertices that are connected to that vertex) Then move on to the next vertex and repeat until we have checked *ALL* vertices.

 ![BFS.gif](../99%20-%20Meta/Assets/BFS.gif)